-- F. Waiver of Documentation.
-The IRB may waive the requirement for the investigator to obtain a signed consent form for some or all subjects if it documents any of the following conditions apply: - 1.
-For Research Not Regulated by the FDA, that the only record linking the subject and the research would be the informed consent form and the principal risk would be potential harm resulting from a breach of confidentiality.
-Each subject (or LAR) will be asked whether the subject wants documentation linking the subject with the research, and the subject's wishes will govern, - 2.
-That the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context, or - 3.
-If the subjects or LAR are members of a distinct cultural group or community in which signing forms is not the norm, that the research presents no more than minimal risk of harm to subjects and provided there is an appropriate alternative mechanism for documenting that informed consent was obtained.
+- a.
+The only record linking the subject and the research would be the consent document and the principal risk would be potential harm resulting from a breach of confidentiality.
+Each subject or legally authorized representative will be asked whether the subject wants documentation linking the subject with the research and the subject's wishes will govern; OR - b.
+The research presents no more than minimal risk of harm to the subjects and involves no procedures for which consent is normally required outside the research context; OR - c.
+If the subjects or legally authorized representatives are members of a distinct cultural group or community in which signing forms is not the norm, that the research presents no more than minimal risk of harm to subjects and provided there is an appropriate alternative mechanism for documenting that informed consent was obtained.